 You may wonder why these companies don't just use electronic media to send these notices.

-Most CFOs will agree there are an escalating number of choices to connect, share, read, inform, and communicate with each other.
+Most CFOs will agree that there is an escalating number of choices to connect, share, read, inform, and communicate with each other.
 But which one is the most secure and deliberate when it comes to content-sensitive documents?
-Is it possible that security is an underlying factor that makes “stuffing envelopes” relevant in our high-tech world?
+Security is often cited as an underlying factor that makes “stuffing envelopes” still relevant in our high-tech world.

 Now think of the worst-case scenario when you receive an envelope in your mailbox.

 DocuSend is in a class all by itself because it does not require data.
 The best way to protect your data is not to share it with anyone outside your organization.
-You can do this by simply printing your addressed documents to a PDF file and uploading them to our website.
-Your documents will mail the next business day for about eighty cents per envelope, depending on what options you select.
+You can do this by simply printing your addressed documents to a PDF file and uploading them to our secure website.
+Your documents will be mailed within two business days starting at $1.07 cents per envelope, depending on what options you select.
 And yes, that includes postage.

-So, if you are an executive or own a business that pays valuable employees to print and stuff documents because they are not aware this technology exists, please visit our website or contact us.
-DocuSend is every bit as fast and straightforward as sending an email, and much more secure.
+So, if you are an executive or own a business that pays valuable employees to print and stuff documents because they are not aware that this technology exists, please visit our website or contact us.
+Using DocuSend’s cloud-based mailroom is every bit as fast and straightforward as sending an email, and much more secure.
 What organization wouldn’t want their employees to take two to three minutes to upload a file as opposed to taking hours to stuff envelopes manually?

-That's how DocuSend can help CFOs save American businesses from the ordeal of stuffing envelopes by using the 21st century technology our amazing staff developed over the last four years.
+That's how DocuSend can help CFOs save American businesses from the ordeal of stuffing envelopes by using the 21st-century technology our amazing staff has developed.
 Have your managers try it just once, and they will be thanking you for eliminating this tedious manual task forever.
 And you'll never have to walk past your employees stuffing envelopes at their desks, ever again.